bajrangCoder/acode-plugin-acodex/readme.md

 ## 💥 Features

 - **User-Friendly Terminal**: AcodeX provides a seamless terminal experience within Acode.
 You can open the terminal panel with a simple `Ctrl+K` shortcut or by searching for "Open Terminal" in the command palette.

+- **Integrated AI**: if you don't know any command, just ask the ai and ai will weite it

 - **Enhanced Productivity**: With AcodeX, developers can save time by executing commands directly within Acode, eliminating the need to switch between multiple applications.